Songs I Wish I’d Written: “Your Inarticulate Boyfriend”

 http://www.last.fm/music/Jenny+Toomey/_/Your+Inarticulate+Boyfriend

-First, it’s got a beautiful, simple, memorable melody.
+I like this song’s simple, memorable melody.
 But what really makes it stick is its hilarious lyrics, infused with a degree of cutting snark that all too rarely penetrates the realm of pop music.
 Yeah, we get plenty of sarcasm and bitterness in pop and rock songs, but this is qualitatively different.
 It’s less personally aggrieved.
 It’s more in line with the kind of wit you’d associate with the best of Tin Pan Alley tunesmiths, or perhaps the Magnetic Fields’ Stephen Merritt to cite a more contemporary reference point.

 That snark begins from the first measures, filled with pseudo-mariachi horns.
 The first line then seals the deal, setting the stage perfectly for what will follow.
 Toomey’s unaffected, unemotional voice decares, “He can barely string two words together.”
 More details follow: “You hold up both ends of the conversation, and help him every time he’s at a loss.”